There are many different early childhood services available to families. Some organisations offer more than one of these services.

-Priority of access is given to:
+First priority of access is given to children:

 Occasional care is generally provided in small day care centres and may also be available in some child care centres, preschools, family day care homes, nanny and babysitting services or through the In-home Care Program.